dapr/docs/daprdocs/content/en/concepts/service-mesh.md

   How Dapr compares to, and works with service meshes
 ---

 Dapr uses the sidecar architecture, running as a separate process alongside the application and includes features such as network security and distributed tracing.
-This often raises the question - how does Dapr compares to service mesh solutions such as Linkerd and Istio?
+This often raises the question - how does Dapr compare to service mesh solutions such as Linkerd and Istio?

 ## How Dapr and service meshes compare
 While Dapr and service meshes do offer some overlapping capabilities, **Dapr is not a service mesh**.
 Unlike a service mesh which is focused on networking concerns, Dapr is focused on providing building blocks that make it easier for developers to build microservices.
 Dapr is developer-centric versus service meshes being infrastructure-centric.